khulnasoft-lab/design.khulnasoft.com/contents/accessibility-audits/2-keyboard-only.md

 name: Keyboard-only
 ---

-**Principle:** All function and content can be accessed by keyboard alone.
+**Principle:** All interactive elements can be accessed by keyboard alone.

 Using a keyboard is a fundamental aspect of accessibility.
 In fact, many other technologies and hardware emulate keyboard functionality.
 Users with a wide range of disabilities — or no disability at all — rely on a keyboard.
-When testing with a keyboard keep in mind that all function and content should be accessible.
-Sometimes this is the same content for all users, like a heading or a button, and other times it’s different, like alt text to describe an image or a transcript in place of watching a video.
+When testing, keep in mind that all interactive elements should be accessible with the keyboard.

 **Sections**